With the abundance of web hosting services available on the market, it may be challenging to pinpoint the one that is suited best to your needs.

 The interface is very intuitive, there are plenty of templates to start with and you can easily customize elements to get them the way you want.

 Hostinger’s website says that most users are able to get a functional website running in under one hour.

 You can also install WordPress or other popular CMS systems like Joomla, Drupal, Magento, and Prestashop, to name a few.

 In my other websites, I experienced that most web hosting providers employ Cpanel as the standard control panel for managing.
 Hostinger has its own proprietary website manager, Hpanel, which I found more efficient.

 So, what’s the difference?

 Hpanel is a simplified, streamlined, and proprietary version of Cpanel.
-Hpanel has pretty much everything a website owner would need:
+Hpanel has pretty much everything you can ask from a website builder and a website owner would need: